Blue Sky Studios: 2019–2021: Disney acquisition and closure

 Ownership of Blue Sky Studios was assumed by The Walt Disney Company as part of their acquisition of 21st Century Fox, which concluded on March 20, 2019.
 On March 21, Disney announced that Blue Sky Studios and its parent company 20th Century Fox Animation (now 20th Century Animation) would be integrated as units within the Walt Disney Studios with co-presidents Andrea Miloro and Robert Baird continuing to lead the studio, while reporting to Walt Disney Studios chairman Alan Horn.
 In July 2019, Miloro announced that she would be stepping down from her role as co-president, thus leaving Baird as sole president.

 In August 2019, former Walt Disney Animation Studios head Andrew Millstein was named as co-president of Blue Sky Studios alongside Baird, while Pixar Animation Studios president Jim Morris also took a supervising role.

 Spies in Disguise was released by 20th Century Fox on December 25, 2019.
 It ended up being the final feature film released under the Blue Sky name, and the only feature film produced by Blue Sky Studios that Disney released.

-On February 9, 2021, Disney announced that it was closing Blue Sky Studios in April 2021.
-A spokesperson for the company explained that in light of the ongoing COVID-19 pandemic's continued economic impact on all of its businesses, it was no longer sustainable for them to run a third feature animation studio.
+On February 9, 2021, Disney announced that Blue Sky Studios would close in April of that year.
+A spokesperson for the company explained that this was being done due to the economic situation of the moment.
 In addition, production on a film adaptation of the webcomic Nimona, originally scheduled to be released on January 14, 2022, was canceled as a result of its closure.
-The studio's film library and intellectual properties are retained by Disney.
+The studio's film library and intellectual properties are retained by Disney through 20th Century Animation.
 Although Disney did not give an exact date as to when the studio would be closing down initially, former animator Rick Fournier confirmed on April 10 it was their last day of operation, three days after co-founder Chris Wedge released a farewell letter on social media.

 As of June 19, 2021, Blue Sky Studios' website now redirects to Disney.com.